Nova Phoenic Logo

 Maria offers in-person appointments in Ancaster and St. Catharines, as well as virtual sessions across Ontario.
 She speaks English, Russian, and Spanish and practices through a culturally sensitive, client-centered lens.
 Having migrated from the Ukraine at age nine, Maria understands firsthand the importance of honouring the unique experiences, identities, and cultural histories that shape who you are.

-Welland Therapist
+Hindi Therapist

 • Dialectical Behaviour Therapy (DBT)